 The one in which the needles are taken out from the walls are called single frame type or dependent cantilever scaffolding and the one in which the needles are strutted inside walls are called independent or double frame type cantilever scaffolding.
 This scaffold type is used in situations such as the ground being weak to support standards when construction work is to be performed at higher elevations, and the space near the walls need to be kept vacant for traffic and walkways.

-- Trestle Scaffolding Type- As the name itself is sufficient to describe this scaffold type, it is supported on tripod-type mobile ladders.
-This is primarily used indoors for repairing and painting purposes and is thus limited to construction works with heights up to 5 meters.
+Trestle Scaffolding Type- As the name itself is sufficient to describe this scaffold type, it is supported on tripod type mobile ladders.
+This is primarily used indoors for repairing and painting purposes and is thus limited to construction works with heights up to 5 metres.

 Be it any kind of construction project, it has to be managed for timely completion and under a fixed budget.
 Without proper management, any construction project small and large-scaled may go haywire during any stage of the project.
 To aid contractors and owners in managing construction projects, many software has been developed to be used as management tools for construction projects.